REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     ```

+> **Note**
-Historically, the installation process involved deploying XML parser libraries as _endorsed_ libraries in Tomcat.
+> Historically, the installation process involved deploying XML parser libraries as _endorsed_ libraries in Tomcat.
 Since IdP 2.4.3, this is no longer needed and the step has been removed.